 The items aligned with Integration of Knowledge and Ideas are highly inferential tasks.
-They require readers to think hard and carefully about the meaningful connections within text; hence, they reflect how students transfer this thinking to the cross-text connections.
+They require readers to think hard and carefully about the meaningful connections within text; hence, they reflect how students transfer this thinking to the cross-text connections articulated in Standards 7, 8, and 9 of this strand.